 Back in early 2020, we wrote about the changes that the Oregon State Legislature made to the tax benefits associated with contributions to the Oregon College Savings Plan.
 Those changes – described below – made a relatively disappointing program even less attractive.

-In the past, contributions to the Oregon 529 Plan were deductible on your Oregon state income tax return, up to certain limits.
-In 2019, individual taxpayers were allowed to deduct up to $2,435 for contributions made to the Oregon College Savings Plan, while those filing jointly could deduct $4,865.
+Until 2020, contributions to the Oregon 529 Plan were deductible on your Oregon state income tax return, up to certain limits.
+For example, in 2019, individual taxpayers were allowed to deduct up to $2,435 for contributions made to the Oregon College Savings Plan, while those filing jointly could deduct $4,865.

-In 2020 and beyond, there will be an Oregon state income tax credit, instead of the deduction.
+But since 2020, that tax deduction has been replaced with an Oregon state income tax credit.
 Unfortunately, the income tax credit is capped at $150 for those filing single, and at $300 for joint filers.
 The tax credit becomes proportionately less beneficial as your income and contribution level goes up, as you can see on this table taken from the Oregon 529 plan website (please click on image to be taken to the source website):

-We’ve never been particularly fond of the Oregon College Savings Plan and this change makes the plan even less attractive.
+We’ve never been particularly fond of the Oregon College Savings Plan and this change made the plan even less attractive.
 If you’re saving for college, we encourage you to consider other best-in-class education savings plans.
-You might read this article from Morningstar which identifies some of the plans.

 If you have any questions about saving for college, or which education savings plan might be right for you, feel free to give us a call on (888) 998-4796 or send an email to firstname.lastname@example.org.
 We’d love to help!